realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 ---

-## VI.
+## VII.
 Borrowed Complaint and the Flattening Problem

 A further distortion occurs when people answer surveys or public questions in ways that are only partially grounded in their own lives.